tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 Yes, here is the list of all hooks.

-* `ip-geo-block-remote-ip`        : IP address of accessor.
+* `ip-geo-block-ip-addr`          : IP address of accessor.
 * `ip-geo-block-headers`          : compose http request headers.
 * `ip-geo-block-comment`          : validate IP address on `wp-comments-post.php`.
 * `ip-geo-block-login`            : validate IP adress on `wp-login.php`.
 * `ip-geo-block-admin`            : validate IP adress on `wp-admin/admin.php` except ajax.
-* `ip-geo-block-maxmind-path`     : absolute path where Maxmind DB files should be saved.
+* `ip-geo-block-maxmind-dir`      : absolute path where Maxmind GeoLite DB files should be saved.
-* `ip-geo-block-maxmind-zip-ipv4` : url to Maxmind DB zip file for IPv4.
+* `ip-geo-block-maxmind-zip-ipv4` : url to Maxmind GeoLite DB zip file for IPv4.
-* `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind DB zip file for IPv6.
+* `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind GeoLite DB zip file for IPv6.
-* `ip-geo-block-ip2location-path` : absolute path where IP2Location DB file is saved.
+* `ip-geo-block-ip2location-path` : absolute path to IP2Location LITE DB file.

-For more details, see `samples.php` combined together within this package.
+For more details, see `samples.php` bundled within this package.

 == Other Notes ==